 Pregnancy and Opioid Withdrawal Management

 Pregnancy increases the metabolization of methadone and decreases the half-life of plasma.
 Clinicians must balance the risk of relapse if the dose is too low for the mother and the risks surrounding neonatal abstinence syndrome (NAS) for the baby if the dose is too high.
-Splitting the dosages is one method used in an attempt to combat these problems.
+Splitting the dosages is one method used to combat these problems.

 One study showed that babies born to buprenorphine-maintained mothers had shorter hospital stays compared to mothers on methadone.
 The long-term effects of buprenorphine maintenance for pregnant women are yet to be determined.